Simone de Beauvoir

 Died aged c.
 78

-Simone Lucie Ernestine Marie Bertrand de Beauvoir (/də/ /boʊvˈwɑːr/; French pronunciation: [simɔn də bovwaʁ] ; 9 January 1908 – 14 April 1986) was a French writer, intellectual, existentialist philosopher, political activist, feminist and social theorist.
+Simone Lucie Ernestine Marie Bertrand Beauvoir (UK: , US: ; French: [simɔn də bovwaʁ] (); 9 January 1908 – 14 April 1986) was a French writer, intellectual, existentialist philosopher, political activist, feminist and social theorist.
 Though she did not consider herself a philosopher, she had a significant influence on both feminist existentialism and feminist theory.
-De Beauvoir wrote novels, essays, biographies, autobiography and monographs on philosophy, politics and social issues.
-She is known for her 1949 treatise The Second Sex, a detailed analysis of women's oppression and a foundational tract of contemporary feminism; and for her novels, including She Came to Stay and The Mandarins.
-She is also known for her lifelong relationship with French philosopher Jean-Paul Sartre.DbPedia
+Beauvoir wrote novels, essays, biographies, autobiography and monographs on philosophy, politics, and social issues.
+She was known for her 1949 treatise The Second Sex, a detailed analysis of women's oppression and a foundational tract of contemporary feminism; and for her novels, including She Came to Stay and The Mandarins.
+She was also known for her open, lifelong relationship with French philosopher Jean-Paul Sartre.DbPedia

 Commemorated on 1 plaque

 Dans cet hôtel ont habité, entre 1937 et 1939, puis à diverses reprises durant la guerre, Simone de Beauvoir (1908-1986) – Jean-Paul Sartre (1905-1980).
 Soucieux de préserver leur liberté mutuelle, ils occupaient à l'hôtel deux chambres séparées dominant le cimetière du Montparnasse où la mort les a réunis.